List of McDonald’s Mascots

 Personality: Ronald is known for his jolly and cheerful demeanor, often seen as the life of the party.
 He’s an entertainer to children and always was seen with a smile on his face.

-Popularity: Ronald McDonald is undoubtedly the most recognizable and famous of all McDonald’s mascots.
-Over the last 30 years, he’s become synonymous with the brand but since around 2016 he has been a less and less visible mascot for the chain.
+Popularity: Ronald McDonald is undoubtedly the most recognizable and famous of all McDonald’s mascots, in fact, he is at the top of our Brand Mascots Hall Of Fame.
+Over the last 60 years, he’s become synonymous with the brand.
+However, since around 2016, he has been a less visible mascot for the chain.

 Grimace